eastonYi/Unsupervised-ASR/README.md

 ```bash
 python main_EODM.py --gpu 1 -c configs/timit/timit_EODM.yaml
 ```
+, where `--gpu` is the free gpu index in your machine.
 I realize Eq.1 by applying Conv_1d on the model's output, i.e. the distribution sequence.
 `ngram2kernel` is to convert ngram to a kernel and `P_Ngram` is the model to use the fixed ngram kernel to compute EODM loss.